 Lieutenant Brooks James has served the Horry County area for nearly 20 years.
 He oversees the security of the Horry County Government and Judicial Center, old County Courthouse and the Myrtle Beach Magistrate Office.

 As a native of Aynor, Lt.
 James takes pride in serving the citizens of Horry County.
-He is the son of the late Dan James and Latricia James.
+He is the son of Latricia James and the late Dan James.

 Lt.
 James works with deputies by teaching courtroom tactic and new deputy orientation.